-Are ELs required to take the PSSA?
+Are ELs required to take the PSSA/Keystone Exams?

 In 2007, the USDE released guidance on participation of LEP students (ELs) in state assessments.
-This flexibility allows ELs students whose enrollment in any public school in the United States less than 12 cumulative months (not consecutive) an option of taking the ELA PSSA or Literature Keystone exam.
+This flexibility allows EL students whose enrollment in any public school in the United States fewer than 12 cumulative months (not consecutive) an option of taking the ELA PSSA or Literature Keystone exam.
+The LEA may use the last day of the previous year's testing window to help determine a student's status.
+However, a student may use the non-participation option only one time.
+If the student has already used enrollment status to be exempted from the PSSA ELA test or the Keystone Literature exam during a previous administration, the student must participate.
 A student's enrollment in a school in Puerto Rico is not to be considered as enrollment in a U.S. school.